Where am I?

 Is there a teacher from your past who inspired you to learn, and you would like to do the same for students of your own?

 Have you ever wanted to become the teacher you never had?

 If your answer to either of these questions is “yes,” this might be the perfect major for you!

-A degree in mathematics for secondary education offers a balanced curriculum combining mathematical theory with practical application and classroom experience, at the same time preparing students for Missouri certification to teach high school mathematics.
+A Bachelor of Science in Mathematics for Secondary Education offers a balanced curriculum combining mathematical theory with practical application and classroom experience, at the same time preparing students for Missouri certification to teach high school mathematics.

 Early on and throughout your college career, you will have opportunities to actually be inside local high school mathematics classrooms, observing and working with high school mathematics students.
 Many of the faculty members with whom you will be working have previously had high school teaching experience; they understand what makes a quality high school teacher.

 Math for Secondary Education Program Highlights